pterohq/docs/getting_started/index.rst

   :maxdepth: 2

-Ptero helps you to build :doc:`Scenarios </scenarios/index>` to understand which user behaviors and attributes are predictive of conversion.
+Ptero helps you to build :ref:`Scenarios <scenarios-what>` to understand which user behaviors and attributes are predictive of conversion.

 Before you'll be able to start using Ptero, you'll need to `sign up`_ and connect an existing source of data.
 For our inital launch, we only support Mixpanel_ as a data source, but we will be adding additional integrations as quickly as we can.